ktheindifferent/X/doc/ALGORITHMS.md

 # Algorithms

+X miner supports multiple proof-of-work algorithms inherited from XMRig, with plans to add more.

 Algorithm can be defined in 3 ways:

 1. By pool, using algorithm negotiation, in this case no need specify algorithm on miner side.
-2. Per pool `coin` option, currently only usable values for this option is `monero` and `arqma`.
+2. Per pool `coin` option (values include: `monero`, `arqma`, `tari`, etc.).
 3. Per pool `algo` option.

-Option `coin` useful for pools without [algorithm negotiation](https://xmrig.com/docs/extensions/algorithm-negotiation) support or daemon to allow automatically switch algorithm in next hard fork.
-If you use xmrig-proxy don't need specify algorithm on miner side.
+The `coin` option is useful for pools without algorithm negotiation support or daemon mining to allow automatically switching algorithm in the next hard fork.

 ## Algorithm names